fglmtt/coding/lectures/github-copilot.md

 ---

 Development activities require developers to focus for long chunks of time without interruptions.
-The longest period developers could work on code without an interruption was 47.3 minutes, on average
+The longest period developers could work on code without an interruption was 47.3 minutes on average

 ```mermaid
 pie showData